reinalim/Branching_FinalProject/README.md

     - any N/A's, or infinite values had to be removed

    ### Feature Engineering and Feature Selection
-   -  Potential features we decided to include and test since these are relevant KPIs/ Business metrics to determine company performance which could influence a company's stock price
+Potential features we decided to include and test since these are relevant KPIs/ Business metrics to determine company performance which could influence a company's stock price.

-   * **Feature Category - Reason for Selection**
+   **Feature Category - Reason for Selection**
    * Categorical: The market’s receptiveness of each IPO will never be the same each issuance.
 We believe that it will differ largely based on the Sector and  		Industry of the company.
    * Operational Performance: We believe that the market’s receptiveness of an IPO would be directly related to how well the company is performing.
 Specifically, it should be tied to a company’s profitability on different levels (gross, net, and earnings before accounting & financial deductions), as well as its ability to generate sufficient cash flow to maintain and grow its operations.
    * Financial Health: We believe that the market would also take into consideration of the company’s indebtedness and liquidity.
    * Long-term Planning: The market should also take into account of the company’s plan for the future.
 R&D and Cash Flow from Investment are good proxies that reflect the company’s willingness and preparedness for facing future challenges.

-   * **Target Features - Three Month Return & First Day Return**
+   **Target Features - Three Month Return & First Day Return**

    | Features Category  | Feature | Description |
    | :--- | :--- |:--- |